danfuzz/samizdat/doc/samizdat-0/library-code.md

 a box, and `boxIsSet` to indicate whether `boxSet` has been called (which is not the same as `boxGet` returning non-void).

-If the set value of a box is a function, then it is valid to call the box as a function, which passes the call through to the set value.
-It is an error (terminating the runtime) to make a function call on an unset box or a box whose set value is not a function (including another box that is also a function).

 <br><br>
 ### Primitive Definitions